 What is a deeper understanding of the atomic structure and how atoms interact with one another?
 How can the rate of a reaction be calculated?
 The AP Chemistry course provides students with a college-level foundation to support future advanced course work in Chemistry.
 Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics such as: atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.

-- Grade Level: 11, 12
+• Grade Level: 11, 12

-- Prerequisite: Min of B in Chemistry II
+Prerequisite: Min of B in Chemistry II

-- 1 per semester; 2 semesters
+• 1 per semester; 2 semesters

-- Fulfills science requirement for all diplomas

-- Qualifies as Quantitative Reasoning course
+Qualifies as Quantitative Reasoning course